Nolah Original Mattress Review

 The Air Foam used in this model was designed to sleep cooler than traditional memory foam and offer 4x more pressure relief on areas such as the hips and back.

 Construction and Materials

-It is 10″ thick and made up of 3 layers of proprietary Air Foam, Avena latex, and support foam.
+It is 10″ thick and made up of 3 layers of proprietary foam:

-- 2″ Top Comfort Layer – This layer is 2″ of proprietary Nolah Air Foam designed to provide comfort and ensure cooling during sleep.
+- 2″ Top Comfort Layer – This layer is 2″ of proprietary cooling Nolah Air Foam designed to provide superior pressure relief and comfort and ensure cooling during sleep.
+It will contour perfectly to your body without making you feel trapped in foam.

-- 1″ Transition Layer – This layer is 1″ of Avena latex that provides response and aids in transitioning motion between the upper and lower layers.
+- 1″ Transition Layer – This layer is 1″ of deep supportive high-resilience foam that is stronger and more durable than latex.
+It provides a healthy and responsive bounce and aids in transitioning motion between the upper and lower layers.

-- 7″ Support Layer – This layer is 7″ of polyfoam base foam that provides support as well as deep compression support for the body.
+- 7″ Support Layer – This layer is 7″ of high-density breathable base foam that provides durability and stability to the mattress, excellent support as well as deep compression support for the body.

-The cover is made of natural viscose and has a nice soft textured pattern and feel to it.
+The cover of this mattress is a new snow-white Botanic Origin Tencel cover.
+It is a sustainable cellulosic cover of botanic origin that has a nice soft textured pattern and feel to it.

 Firmness & Support

-The Nolah is a universal comfort model, and only comes in one firmness option, which we rate it at a 6-7 out of 10 (10 being the firmest).
+The Nolah Original is a universal comfort model, and only comes in one firmness option, which we rate it at a 6-7 out of 10 (10 being the firmest).
 It initially was a little firm to me, as I am significantly heavier than Kaye, I tend to press through the top layer and feel more of the support layers in most mattresses.

 However, after sleeping on the Nolah for about 2 weeks, it softened up more and became much more comfortable and supportive for my 230lb weight and large 6’+ frame.

 Kaye felt the Nolah was the perfect firmness, as she likes mattresses on the firmer end of the spectrum usually.